 FILING OF WORKING PAPERS

 The audit working papers are divided into two parts.
 The first group consists of the current file and second group contains permanent file.
 The material relating to current year only is placed in current file.
 The data to be used for a number of years is placed in permanent file.
 The auditor can rely on the facts and figures recorded in permanent files.

-1. AUDIT PLANNING: The auditor makes planning for conduct of audit.
+1. AUDIT PLANNING: The auditor makes planning for the conduct of an audit.
 He can make arrangements with clients.
-He can plan his activities for completion of audit in time.
+He can plan his activities for completion of the audit in time.